-Uber and Linux Foundation launch Horovod project for distributed deep learning
+Uber brings Horovod project for distributed deep learning to Linux Foundation

-LF Deep Learning Foundation and Uber today announced the launch of Horovod, an open-source project and framework for deep learning with distributed training across multiple machines.
+Uber today brought Horovod, a framework for distributed training across multiple machines, to open source initiative LF Deep Learning Foundation.
 Uber has used Horovod to support self-driving vehicles, fraud detection, and trip forecasting.
-Contributors to the project include Amazon, IBM, Intel and Nvidia.
+Contributors to the project include Amazon, IBM, Intel, and Nvidia.

-In addition to Uber, Alibaba, Amazon, and Nvidia are also using Horovod.
+In addition to Uber, Alibaba, Amazon, and Nvidia also use Horovod.

 The Horovod project can be used with popular frameworks like TensorFlow, Keras, and PyTorch.

-Uber joined Linux Foundation last month and joins other tech companies like AT&T and Nokia who have come forward to support LF Deep Learning Foundation open-source projects.
+Uber joined Linux Foundation last month and joins other tech companies like AT&T and Nokia that have come forward to support LF Deep Learning Foundation open source projects.

 The announcement was made at KubeCon + CloudNativeCon North America being held this week in Seattle.

-The LF Deep Learning Foundation was created in March to support open-source initiatives for deep learning and machine learning and is part of the Linux Foundation.
+The LF Deep Learning Foundation was created in March to support open source initiatives for deep learning and machine learning and is part of the Linux Foundation.

-The launch of Horovod comes a month after the launch of Acumos for training and deploying AI models, and the Acumos Marketplace, an open exchange for AI models.
+The launch of Horovod comes a month after the launch of Acumos, for training and deploying AI models, and the Acumos Marketplace, an open exchange for AI models.

-Other projects undertaken since the launch of the foundation within the Linux Foundation include machine learning platform Angel, and Elastic Deep Learning, a project to help cloud service providers make cloud cluster services with frameworks like TensorFlow.
+Other projects undertaken since the launch of the foundation include the machine learning platform Angel and Elastic Deep Learning, a project to help cloud service providers make cloud cluster services with frameworks like TensorFlow.

-Each of the projects was added in August by Baidu and Tencent respectively, founding members of the LF Deep Learning Foundation.
+Those projects were added in August by Baidu and Tencent respectively, which are founding members of the LF Deep Learning Foundation.